domitix/CleverWeather/README.md

 ## Tutorial
-Follow the [tutorial](https://www.hackster.io/domitix/clever-weather-4fc8ec) and find out how to use CleverWeather.
+Follow the [tutorial](https://www.hackster.io/domitix/clever-weather-4fc8ec) and whatch the video to find out how to use CleverWeather.